Test-More/Test2-Harness/README.md

 The `which` command will tell you which persistent runner will be used.
-Yath searches for the persistent runner in the current directory, then searches in parent directories until it either hits root, or finds the persistent runner tracking file.
+Yath searches for the persistent runner in the current directory, then searches in parent directories until it either hits the root directory, or finds the persistent runner tracking file.

     $ yath which

-The `watch` command will tail the runners log files.
+The `watch` command will tail the runner's log files.

     $ yath watch

 ### PRELOAD + PERSISTENT RUNNER

 You can use preloads with the `yath start` command.
-In this case yath will track all the modules pulled in during preload, if any of them changes the server will reload itself to bring in the changes.
-Further, modified modules will be blacklisted so that they are not preloaded on the next reloads.
+In this case, yath will track all the modules pulled in during preload.
+If any of them change, the server will reload itself to bring in the changes.
+Further, modified modules will be blacklisted so that they are not preloaded on subsequent reloads.
 This behavior is useful if you are actively working on a module that is normally preloaded.